-* Do not ever use Paypal; this story from someone who gets their accounts frozen is standard.
+* Do not ever use Paypal; this story from someone who gets their accounts frozen is standard (GoDaddy is also very bad).
 I had a nasty experience with Paypal that guarantees I will never, ever use them again, and I can tell you from experience that their legal department is just as jerky and condescending as their dispute resolution department, which is described at the link.
 By now, if you use Paypal, I won’t say that you deserve to have your funds stolen by the company, but I will say you really ought to know better.
 Search for “Paypal sucks” and you will find innumerable examples just like this one.

 [A]fter four decades of mountainous publication, literary studies has reached a saturation point, the cascade of research having exhausted most of the subfields and overwhelmed the capacity of individuals to absorb the annual output.
 Who can read all of the 80 items of scholarship that are published on George Eliot each year?
 After 5,000 studies of Melville since 1960, what can the 5,001st say that will have anything but a microscopic audience of interested readers?